arvidn/libtorrent/docs/settings.rst

 ``active_downloads`` and ``active_seeds`` are upper limits on the number of downloading torrents and seeding torrents respectively.
 Setting the value to -1 means unlimited.
+``active_checking`` is the limit of number of checking torrents.
+Note that this limit applies to started non-auto-managed torrents as well (as long as they are the the checking_files state).

 For example if there are 10 seeding torrents and 10 downloading torrents, and ``active_downloads`` is 4 and ``active_seeds`` is 4,